-Not only this this is a good Coming-of-Aage movie but, when it finished, I had to question myself as to who actually learned more – Bobby Garfield or me.
-I felt inspired – somehow I was able to relate a lot of the experience of the boy to my own when I was his age and now I’m wondering if other people who have seen Hearts of Atlantis would feel the same way?
+Not only is this a good Coming-of-Aage movie but, when it finished, I had to question myself as to who actually learned more – Bobby Garfield or me.
+I felt inspired – somehow, I was able to relate a lot of the boy’s experience to my own when I was his age, and now I’m wondering if other people who have seen Hearts of Atlantis would feel the same way?

 Take this quote, for example, that refers to a first kiss:

 It will be the kiss by which all others in your life will be judged… and found wanting.